rocky-linux/academy/GUIDELINES.md

 To achieve this, we recommend that you install a linter such as markdownlinter (available under vscode) and follow good practice in resolving any problems that the linter brings to your attention.
 Normally, the necessary exceptions will already have been added to the configuration file (`.markdownlint.yml`).

-In this document, we won't be dwelling on the syntax of markdown code itself, but on how to build successful slides.
+In this document, we will not be dwelling on the syntax of markdown code itself, but on how to build successful slides.

 ## Managing the header

 Each deck should start with a header in yaml format.

-This header is used to specify that we'll be using **marp** and to define it's main options (theme, pagination, etc.).
+This header is used to specify that we will be using **marp** and to define its main options (theme, pagination, etc.).

-You'll also need to specify any additional css styles for the entire deck.
+You will also need to specify any additional css styles for the entire deck.
 Putting the styles in the header avoids overloading the first slide and avoids using html code in the markdown.

 ```yaml
 ---